ortus-boxlang/boxlang-docs/boxlang-language/locking.md

 You can also find great knowledge in the Java Synchronization tutorial: [https://docs.oracle.com/javase/tutorial/essential/concurrency/sync.html](https://docs.oracle.com/javase/tutorial/essential/concurrency/sync.html)

-## cflock
+## lock

-BoxLang gives you the `cflock` tag/construct which you can use to ensure the integrity of shared data and it allows you to have two types of locks:
+BoxLang gives you the `lock` tag/construct which you can use to ensure the integrity of shared data and it allows you to have two types of locks:

 1. **Exclusive** - Allows single-thread access to the BoxLang constructs in its body.
 The tag body can be executed by **one** request at a time.
 No other requests can start executing code within the tag while a request has an exclusive lock.
 BoxLang issues exclusive locks on a first-come, first-served basis.
 2. **ReadOnly** - Allows multiple requests to access BoxLang constructs within the tag body concurrently.
 Use a read-only lock only when shared data is read and not modified.
 If another request has an exclusive lock on shared data, the new request waits for the exclusive lock to be released